H-Freax/h-freax.github.io/content/en/project/cudademo.md

 ---
-title: "CUDA Optimization Techniques for Matrix Operations"
+title: CUDA Optimization Techniques for Matrix Operations
-summary: "This project delves into optimizing matrix operations using CUDA, demonstrating iterative improvements in addition and multiplication algorithms to enhance performance on GPU architectures."
+summary: This project delves into optimizing matrix operations using CUDA, demonstrating iterative improvements in addition and multiplication algorithms to enhance performance on GPU architectures.
 tags:
 - open_source
 date: "2022-03-04"